mr-palindrome/mr-palindrome/README.md

 ### About Me
+- 💻 Working as a Software Development Engineer at PAIM
-- 💻 Working as Backend Developer Intern at Solytics Partners
+- 💻 Worked as Backend Developer Intern at Solytics Partners
 - 🔭 Currently studying Computer Science Engineering
 - 🔭 Contributor in an Open Source Contribution Program(LGM-SoC'21)
 - 🔭 Contributor in an Open Source Contribution Program(Hactoberfest'21)
 - 🔭 Contributor in an Open Source Contribution Program(Hactoberfest'22)
 - 🔭 Contributor in an Open Source Contribution Program(GSSoC'22)
-- 🌱 Currently learning everything :)
-- 🥅 2023 Goal: Contribute more to Open Source projects and give back to the development and open source communities and practice more DSA ☺
+- 🔭 Contributor in an Open Source Contribution Program(Hactoberfest'23)
 - 💬 Reach me through [LinkedIn](https://www.linkedin.com/in/mr-palindrome/) and [Twitter](https://twitter.com/Mr__palindrome/)
 - ⚡ Fun fact: I love to play Minecraft and Pokémon Go ;)